m-labs/migen/doc/fhdl.rst

 Since they have no direct equivalent in Verilog, ``Array`` objects are lowered into multiplexers and conditional statements before the actual conversion takes place.
 Such lowering happens automatically without any user intervention.

+Any out-of-bounds access performed on an ``Array`` object will refer to the last element.

 Specials
 ********